 Bio

 Born and raised in Columbus, Ohio, Quinn Hanna has had the honor of growing up in a diverse community of people of all ethnicities, abilities, sexualities, and gender identities.
+As such has inspired her art practice and passion for teaching art accessibly.

-Quinn is currently a Ceramics Artist-in-Residence at Hope Center for Arts and Technology where she is continuing her work exploring themes related to experiences influenced by having Sensory Processing Disorder.
-Upon this exploration, Quinn plans to attend graduate school to attain her Masters in Fine Arts with the goal of teaching at the collegiate level.
+Quinn is currently a Ceramics Artist-in-Residence at Hope Center for Arts and Technology where she is continuing her work exploring themes related to her experiences with Sensory Processing Disorder.
+This collection explores the complex spectrum of Neurodivergence through figurative sculpture presented on wheel thrown platforms.